 Other Flossing Options

 While those are the most popular options, they aren’t the only ones.
 Many people prefer using a water flosser that shoots a high-speed stream of water between the teeth to floss.
-Air flossers work in a similar manner.
-If those don’t work, consider an interdental brush, which looks like a tiny spiral brush on a stick.
-The brush gets between teeth to scrub as a toothbrush would.
+Air flossers work similarly.
+They don’t have the same scrubbing power as dental floss, but they can be used to supplement your dental floss use.

 Are Your Gums Bleeding When Flossing?

-If your gums bleed regularly when you floss, you may have gingivitis, the beginning stage of gum disease.
-Often, it means you’re not practicing good oral hygiene regularly.
 Contact your dentist or Smith and Davis Orthodontics right away.
-We may need to check your gums and see if other factors are involved, such as side effects from certain drugs or genetic factors.
-Don’t wait because the longer gingivitis goes without treatment, the better the chance it could develop into something more serious that could lead to tooth loss.
+We may need to check your gums and see if there are any other factors involved, such as side effects from certain drugs or genetic factors.
+Don’t wait, because the longer gingivitis goes without treatment, the better the chance it could develop into something more serious that could lead to tooth loss.

 Get More Flossing Facts

 Flossing is a key tool for great oral hygiene.
 It’s just as important as brushing your teeth.
 But flossing around braces isn’t always easy.
-If you find it challenging, just ask the Smith and Davis Orthodontics team, and we can show you how to floss with braces like a pro!
-We serve patients in the Rogers, AR, area and are always happy to help.
-Schedule an appointment with us to see how we can help!
+If you find it challenging, just ask the team at Smith and Davis Orthodontics, and we can show you how to floss with braces like a pro!